Ranch Camera Equipment

 Early priority tasks involved replacing the outdated Bigelow cameras with new surveillance cameras.
 We would utilize the same wires and even install the cameras inside the same protective enclosures to make our upgrades as unnoticeable as possible.

-While our first cameras were more utilitarian, they represented an extraordinary improvement over previous cameras being replaced.
+While our first cameras were more utilitarian, they represented an extraordinary improvement over the previous cameras.

-Our upgrades were minimally invasive and required no digging, with no real noticeable changes to the landscape, and allowed us to closely monitor and record activity 24/7.
+Our upgrades were minimally invasive and required no digging or substantial changes to the landscape, and allowed us to closely monitor and record activity 24/7.
 After recording for just a short time, we began to capture “events”.
 These events were impressive to watch on replay, but with limited resolution due to the type of camera we were using – making it challenging at times to identify and properly analyze events.
-At times it was extremely challenging to differentiate between the mundane and truly remarkable, requiring a higher degree of vigilance and discretion.
+At times it was extremely challenging to differentiate between the mundane and the remarkable, which meant we had to use high degrees of vigilance and discretion.

-Two interesting events that were captured on the original camera system that have not been explained were streaks or balls of light that ran across the field of vision.
+Two still unexplained events that were captured on the original camera system were streaks or balls of light that ran across the field of vision.

 At this point in Thomas’s life, he had been working on skid steers for more than fifteen years, and never before had he gotten a skid steer stuck beyond his ability to work it out.
 The problem was that there was nothing firm to use as leverage with the trencher attachment that could help pull him out.
 As a matter of fact, when he positioned the trencher with the more than 48″ long blade on it perfectly vertical, and pushed it down into the mud hoping to find hard ground that could help ground the apparatus and elevate his front tires out of the mud, it sank easily out of sight.
 In pushing a rod down into the mud, there was not a bottom to be found in more than seven feet below the surface.
 Thomas eventually had to use a much bigger piece of equipment to get the skid steer free.

-Due to many circumstances, it ended up costing Thomas more than two weeks to dig two trenches that would have otherwise taken a couple of hours at most to dig.
-When Thomas finally freed his skid steer from the mud and finished the trenches, he started laying conduit into the trenches to allow for wires and cables to be upgraded in the future without the hassle of digging new trenches.
+Due to many circumstances, it ended up taking Thomas more than two weeks to dig two trenches that would have otherwise taken a couple of hours at most to dig.
+When Thomas finally freed his skid steer from the mud and finished the trenches, he started laying conduit into the trenches to allow for wires and cables to be upgraded in the future without the need to dig new trenches.

-Both trenches were between four and six inches wide and varying in depth between 18″ and 36″.
+Both trenches were between four and six inches wide and varied in depth between 18″ and 36″.
 Thomas needed some couplers and supplies so he left the ranch to run into town.
-He was gone for approx two hours.
+He was gone for approximately two hours.
 When he returned, he found that about twenty feet of trench had been filled in on BOTH trenches close to the fence that separated the field from the command center.
-There were cows in the field, and there were cow tracks in the area, but not in the location where the trenches were filled in to the top and leveled off.
-Although it could be speculated that the cows had disturbed the earth in the general vicinity, there was no apparent explanation regarding what had occurred to fill in this stretch of trench.
+There were cows in the field, and there were cow tracks in the area, but not in the location of the trenches.
+These had been filled in to the top and leveled off.
+Although it could be speculated that the cows had disturbed the earth in the general vicinity, there was no apparent explanation for how the trenches had been filled in.

-Because the cameras were being replaced, there were no operating cameras to capture how these trenches got filled in.
-As an experiment, Thomas redug the filled in portion and placed the conduit into the trench.
-He then left the trench open to see if possibly it could be the cows and if so if they would repeat the hole-filling exercise.
+Because the cameras were being replaced, there were no operating cameras to capture how these trenches were filled in.
+As an experiment, Thomas redug the filled-in portion and placed the conduit into the trench.
+He then left the trench open to see if the cows were responsible and whether they would do it again.
 While the cows did come back up and congregate in the area around the open trenches, and while they did step into the trenches and knock dirt into the open trench, they did not come anywhere near filling in the trench and leveling it off.
 To this day it still remains a mystery as to “who” or “what” filled in the trenches.
 As far as the mud hole, Thomas will tell you it is just another example in a very long list of events that seem to lend credence to the saying “Bad things happen when you dig on Skinwalker Ranch!”